 Walk into any Montessori-aligned toy conversation and two names come up constantly: Hape and PlanToys.
 Both make wooden toys.
 Both market to eco-conscious parents.
 Both show up on every "best Montessori toys" list (including ours).

-But they’re not the same company, and the differences matter when you’re deciding where to spend your money.
-We’ve spent time with products from both brands, and here’s where they actually differ.
+But they're not the same company, and the differences matter when you're deciding where to spend your money.
+We compared the brands' published materials, current toy ranges, safety and sustainability claims, price bands, and the specific Hape and PlanToys products we already recommend across our age guides.
+Here's where they actually differ.

 The Quick Comparison